Summer-16/CSGO_CustomRounds/README.md

 # CSGO_CustomRounds
-A plugins to execute Custom Rounds
+A plugins to execute Custom Rounds such as (Ak round and many other)

+# Commands
+- !ak47